 We all look to Sweden for answers, since it is often regarded as boasting one of the best student loan repayment schemes in the world.
 But its students actually end up borrowing money for college just as often as those in the States, graduating with around $20,000 in debt on average.
 It is in Germany, where the expected cost of an undergraduate degree is a mere $2,160, where we arguably see the best model for higher education.
 But does it teach its students the right values?
 That of obligation, financial responsibility and the ability to budget?
 Your guess is as good as mine.

 Perhaps no country has developed the right model yet.
+Perhaps we need better guidance from government finance institutions or financial experts such as Learn Bonds that offers advice for bad credit and how it could affect securing a loan for those who want to pursue higher education.
 Perhaps things need to get worse before they get better.
 Whatever the case, I just hope Australia figures it all out before my own kids are enrolling at university and that we never find ourselves experiencing a crisis as crippling as the student debt crisis in the U.S.